gpslab/date-bundle/README.md

 use GpsLab\Bundle\DateBundle\Comparator;
 $comparator = new Comparator();

-// or get from DI
+// for simple get comparator from DI
 $comparator = $this->get('gpslab.date.comparator');

 // you can use the operator constants